myungjinlee/GLYCO/README.md

 GLYCO is to calculate number of glycan atoms per surface residue of protein ("res" module) and glycan coverage of epitope residues ("ep" module).

 **1. Before you run GLYCO: There are some requirements you may have to check before running program.<br />**
    - 1.1.
-FreeSASA (https://freesasa.github.io/) and python3 should be installed in your system.<br />
+FreeSASA (https://freesasa.github.io/) and python3 should be installed.<br />
    - 1.2.
-Coordinate section of input PDB file should follow the standard format of PDB (http://www.wwpdb.org/documentation/file-format-content/format33/sect9.html).<br />
+Coordinate section of input PDB files should follow the standard format of PDB (http://www.wwpdb.org/documentation/file-format-content/format33/sect9.html) with the exact column number.<br />
    - 1.3.
-The name of protein residues in PDB file should be as below.
+Protein residues in PDB files should be named as below.
 Especially, please check if your histidine is defined as one of below histidine names.<br />
     ALA ARG ASN ASP CYS GLN GLU GLY HSD HID HIS HIE ILE LEU LYS MET PHE PRO SER THR TRP TYR VAL<br />
    - 1.4.
-Glycans in the input PDB files should be defined as either ATOM or HETATM.<br />
+Glycans in input PDB files should be defined as either ATOM or HETATM.<br />
    - 1.5.
-(Only if you want to run multiple frames) name of the pdb files should be frame_1.pdb, frame_2.pdb, frame_3.pdb ... etc.
+(Only if you want to run multiple frames) The name of PDB files should be frame_INDEX.pdb format (e.g., frame_1.pdb, frame_2.pdb, frame_3.pdb ...)

 **2. Download GLYCO**